Gaha: Agboluaje

 Agboluaje was installed as Alafin of Oyo after the death of King Awonbioju.
 He was a very tall and handsome Prince who avoided any confrontations with Basorun Gaha.
 King Agboluaje decided to celebrate Bebe to commemorate the peace and tranquility in the Oyo Empire.
-It was because of Bebe festival, Elewi-odo, a Popo King and a close friend of Alafin of Oyo visited.
-His kingdom was around the coastal area which gave him access to expensive European manufactured clothing and articles of which he shared with Alafin.
+Elewi-odo, a Popo King and a close friend of Alafin of Oyo, came visiting due to the Bebe festival.
+Elewi-odo's kingdom was around the coastal area which gave him access to expensive European manufactured clothing and articles of which he shared with Alafin.
 A big reception was thrown for him at which the Oyo citizens became jealous and angry that Elewi-odo outdressed their King.
 Basorun Gaha was also inconsolable over the matter even after entreaties from King Agboluaje, who had begged, “Everyone, is allowed by custom to appear at Oyo during Bebe in his best, how much more should a king do so?
 His action in this matter is pardonable and therefore, should be overlooked.”
 But Gaha would hear none of this and he declared war.
 Having been forewarned, Elewi-odo crossed the Esuogbo river and escaped to the Tapa country.
 Unaware of his friend's narrow escape King Agboluaje poisoned himself and died before his emissaries arrived back.

 Majeogbe

 Majeogbe became king after the death of Agboluaje.
 Since he was already aware of terror unleashed by powerful and influential Gaha, he was determined to rid himself.
 He fortified himself with charms.
-But Gaha's grip on the empire affairs was awesome because he appointed his sons, friends, family members and cronies to administer all important major towns; and all the tributes of those countries and surroundings were paid directly to them and not to the King.
+But Gaha's grip on the empire affairs was palpable as he appointed his sons, friends, family members and cronies to administer all important major towns.
+All the tributes of those towns and surroundings were paid directly to them and Gaha and not to the King.
 These Gaha's appointees were ruthless and oppressive against the people.
 They committed violent murders, seizures of innocent citizens who were sold into slavery.
-All these resulted in betrayer and loss of popular supports he earlier got from the people.
-Gaha and his children arrogated all powers of governance to themselves with the king in constant fear knowing that his fate was in the hands of Basorun.
-After several nocturnal attempts on Gaha's life, he succeeded in poisoning him so that Gaha became crippled in his both legs although this was hidden from the populace.
+All these resulted in betrayal and loss of the support he had from the people.
+Gaha and his children claimed all powers of governance to themselves with the king in constant fear, knowing that his fate was in the hands of the Basorun.
+After several nocturnal attempts on Gaha's life, he succeeded in poisoning him, resulting in Gaha becoming crippled in both legs (although this was hidden from the populace).
 The death of Majeogbe came when one of his sons was involved in altercations in one of the towns where Gaha held sway.
-Basorun Gaha was so unforgiven of this and he decided the King had to pay with his life for his son's offense.
+Basorun Gaha was so unforgiving of this, that he decided the King had to pay with his life for his son's offense.